 Getting to Luton airport is simple.
 With trains and coaches taking you to the terminal from a number of stops and stations throughout the UK, you’ll have no problem getting to your flight on time.

 There are a range of different car parking options with charges that depend on how long you want to stay and how close you’d like to be to the terminal.
-Closest (and priciest) of all is the Priority Meet and Greet, where you leave your car on Level 2 of the multi-storey car park, staff valet park it for you, and then it’s waiting for you on your return.
+Closest of all is the Priority Meet and Greet, where you leave your car on Level 2 of the multi-storey car park, staff valet park it for you, and then it’s waiting for you on your return.
+A full range of airport parking both on and off-site is available to add to your Premier Inn hotel booking through our partners at Holiday Extras

 Taking the coach or bus is a great way to arrive right at the terminal doors.
 You’ll find coach drop-off points and bus bays just a stone’s throw from the entrance.
 From Victoria Coach Station, both a National Express coach and the Green Line 727 service runs through a number of stops in London.
 The easyBus also does pick ups from Victoria as well as Liverpool Street station.